techidaily/site-ai-vdieo-software/source/_posts/new-cutting-edge-video-editing-the-best-4k8k-software.md

 **Supported OS:** [iOS](https://apps.apple.com/au/app/kinemaster-video-editor/id1223932558) 10.3 or later, [Android](https://play.google.com/store/apps/details?id=com.nexstreaming.app.kinemasterfree&hl=en) 4.1 and up

-KineMaster is one of the[best video editing apps for iOS](https://tools.techidaily.com/wondershare/filmora/download/) and Android devices you can find on the market.
+KineMaster is one of the [best video editing apps for iOS](https://tools.techidaily.com/wondershare/filmora/download/) and Android devices you can find on the market.
 That’s why it is hardly surprising that the app offers powerful tools that enable its users to create slow-motion videos and time-lapses.

 In addition, KineMaster is equipped with EQ presets and audio editing tools you’re going to need to fix the original audio of the video clips you speed up or slow down.
 You can use this cross-platform app to edit, and export videos in [4K](https://tools.techidaily.com/wondershare/filmora/download/) resolution, but all videos you process with the free version of KineMaster will be watermarked.